ak2022dev/kirigami_soundbalance/design_and_coding_notes.md

 Worked.
 Will commit.

+Looking-up properties of TextField...
+Seems it will need a separate label.
+Adding...

 Next steps.
 Maybe use the fileDialog to populate a text field, then a second text field, and then run the command?
 Will revisit existing code and start refactoring.
 Have commented-out what the app did after file selected, for now, apart from quit.
 Will continue to add to app piecemeal, with commits in-between.